hannahjzhang/poker/README.md

 # poker
-Language: Scheme. <br>
+Give the function a hand and it will be evaluated. <br>
 Runnable with Dr. Racket: https://download.racket-lang.org/. <br>
-Give the function a hand and it will be evaluated.